 All households except those defined as categorically eligible and/or elderly/disabled must pass the gross income test.
 This means the household must not exceed the gross income limit for the household's size to participate in SNAP.
 Refer to Chapter 13, Table II, INCOME AND RESOURCE MAXIMUMS/BENEFITS for the gross income amounts.
-See Chapter 2, DEFINITIONS for the definitions of categorically eligible, broad-based categorically eligible, and elderly/disabled households.
+See Chapter 2, DEFINITIONS for the definition of categorically eligible household.

 A household's total gross income is calculated by adding together the gross monthly amounts calculated from each type of income, both earned and unearned.
 This includes average monthly amounts of income received on a basis more frequently than monthly, contractual income averaged over the period it is intended to cover, and annualized self-employment income.
 Prorated income is included if the month for which eligibility is being determined is included in the period of intended use for the income.
 Excluded income is not to be included in the gross test.
 See Chapter 4, INCOME TO BE EXCLUDED.
-For additional information, see INCOME
+For additional information, see INCOME ELIGIBILITY AND BENEFIT DETERMINATION, DETERMINING GROSS INCOME MANUALLY, later in this chapter.